1030 Comments

 Crafty....because you can play the holy poseur at the same time.
 And all you have to do is to cut and paste a scripture verse daily.
 Kill two birds with one stone!
 You know that the rest of the religious-extremist herd will come rushing to upvote you.
 Which keeps your post near the top, ensuring visibility.

 I am not the sort who falls for this.
-I can seen too much of those who use the "extremist religion" act to promote themselves or to cash in.
+I have seen too much of those who use the "extremist religion" act to promote themselves or to cash in.
 It has been quite common for several centuries, in fact.

 Silent scorn's avatar